rafaelanobre/rafaelanobre/README.md

-## Hello, I'm Rafaela 👋
+## Hello, I'm Rafaela
-### I'm a software engineer with full-stack development skills, currently focusing on building back-end solutions with Kotlin.
+### I'm a software engineer with full-stack development skills, currently focusing on building back-end solutions using Kotlin and expanding my knowledge in System Design.
-### I also enjoy automating processes and creating dashboards with Python.

-I have a lot of interest but little experience in other areas of technology, such as machine learning and virtual reality.
+I have a strong interest in various areas of technology, including machine learning, blockchain, and virtual reality.

-I'm a hobby person!
-From learning new languages ​​and gaming to cooking and knitting, I'm always willing to try new creative hobbies.
+In my free time, I enjoy a variety of hobbies!
+From learning new languages and gaming to cooking and knitting, I'm always eager to explore new creative activities.

 ## My Languages and Tools